fransguelinckx/digitalocean-k8s-challenge/README.md

 Deploying argocd is again pretty straight forward when you follow their getting started guide.
 Exposing the UI with an ambassador mapping took me some time because I had to figure out I had to disable TLS on argocd to prevent an endless redirect loop (ambassador -> argocd -> ambassador -> argocd -> ...).
 To train my new fluxcd skills, I backported the installation of argocd, the mapping and disabling TLS to fluxcd using a kustomization.

 ## tekton
 This last step was by far the most complex to understand and implement.
 [This blog post](https://medium.com/dzerolabs/installing-ambassador-argocd-and-tekton-on-kubernetes-540aacc983b9) helped a lot!
+In short I deployed 2 pipelines: 1 that gets triggered by a github webhook from [this repo](https://github.com/fransguelinckx/tekton-pipeline-example-app) and 1 that gets triggered by the first one to deploy the app that was built using argocd.
+After some trial and error I got it working, yay!
-In retrospect I like the cloud-nativeness of tekton, but it will still take some time to get used to the concepts and terminology of it.
+In retrospect I like the cloud-nativeness of tekton and it certainly triggered my interest.
+Although it will still take some time to get used to the concepts and terminology of it.

+## digital ocean
+A big thank you to the people of digital ocean for organizing and facilitating this k8s challenge 👏🏻!
+Had a lot of fun experimenting with their platform and tinkering with new technologies.